dbmi-pitt/Merged-PDDI/README.md

-DIKB-Prototype (Code to prototype the new Drug Interaction Knowledge Base)
+Potential drug-drug interaction information from publicly available sources (Code to prototype the new Drug Interaction Knowledge Base)

+A service provided by the University of Pittsburgh Drug Interaction Knowledge Base (DIKB)

 ### Repository layout: